robin-raymond/zax.io/casting.md

 funcByValue(myTypePointerToNothing as MyType)       // PANIC AT RUNTIME funcByRef(myTypePointerToNothing as MyType)         // PANIC AT RUNTIME

-myTypePanic4 := myTypePointerToNothing. as MyType&  // PANIC AT RUNTIME
+myTypePanic4 := myTypePointerToNothing. as MyType & // PANIC AT RUNTIME
 myTypePanic5 := myTypePointerToNothing. as &        // PANIC AT RUNTIME
 myTypePanic6 := myTypePointerToNothing. as MyType   // PANIC AT RUNTIME

-// ERROR: cannot implicitly convert from a pointer type to a reference type myTypePanicA : MyType& = myTypePointerToNothing myTypePanicB : & = myTypePointerToNothing myTypePanicC : MyType = myTypePointerToNothing
+// ERROR: cannot implicitly convert from a pointer type to a reference type myTypePanicA : MyType & = myTypePointerToNothing myTypePanicB : & = myTypePointerToNothing myTypePanicC : MyType = myTypePointerToNothing